fedorenkoalex/bottomsheetrecycler/README.md

  - added BottomSheetDialog support
  - fixed click issue in recycle view by @mpetlyuk
- - updated to support libs to  v27, added interface for next updates; by @RadiationX
+ - updated to support libs to  v27, added interface for next updates;
+ - migrated to androidx by @RadiationX

 #### One of the solutions of multiple RecyclerView/ScrollView in BottomSheetBehavior
 #### Usage